-María Brito is a Latin-American Contemporary Artist from the Venezuelan Diaspora, nature lover, and activist.
+María Brito is a Latin-American Artist from the Venezuelan diaspora, a nature lover, and activist.

-Her work has been described as "a representation of fantasy and nature, with the use of oneiric images, overlapped figures, on a background constructed by her particular multi-colored brush strokes."
-Vibrant colors, curved and geometric shapes are characteristic of her work.
+Her work has been described as "a representation of fantasy and nature, with the use of oneiric images, on a background constructed by multi-colored brush strokes."
+Vibrant colors and curved shapes are characteristic of her work.
 Painting, mixed-media, and upcycled art, are the ways she creates.
 Her love for nature is reflected in her pieces.
-Part of her work represents memories and struggles of her country, Venezuela.
-Many pieces have a symbolic character.
+Part of her work represents memories of her country.

-In 1993, she obtained a Bachelor’s in Architecture, and during her college studies one of her focuses was in the arts.
-Her interest in visual arts, museum architecture, museography, and preservation, led her to continue studies in Venezuela, Brazil, Argentina, and the US, through workshops, seminars, and courses.
-In 1995, she was certified in Cultural Heritage Inventory.
+In 1993, she obtained a Bachelor’s in Architecture, and during her studies one of her focuses was in the arts.
+Her interest in visual arts, museum architecture, museography, and preservation, led her to continue studies in Venezuela, Brazil, Argentina, and the US, through workshops and courses.
+In 1995, she was certified in Cultural Heritage Catalogue/ Inventory.

-While living in her country, she worked as an architect, as a cataloguer and researcher of the Venezuelan Cultural Heritage (buildings and art), an as a terracotta folk-art artisan.
+In her country, she worked as an architect, cataloguer and researcher of the Venezuelan Cultural Heritage, an as terracotta folk-art artisan.

 She has lived in multiple cities in Latin-America and in the US.
 As an immigrant she feels connected to the richness of different cultures, and to the color and vitality of Latin-American Art.